Skip to main content

 Tip

-How to clean hob plates powered by electricity
+How to clean an electric hob

 1. To start with, make sure the plates are cool, and if you can remove them, do so.
 Leave them to soak in a sink full of soapy water, so they’re easier to scrub.